Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Results

-The conclusion from the results of Fig. \ref{figure: 64 atom multiplet results} is thus that one should use HSE06 orbitals to construct the Slater determinants for all of the many-body states, S.U. orbitals for the $S_z=1$ projections of the triplet states and S.R. orbitals for the multideterminant states with zero total spin.
+The conclusion from the results of Fig. \ref{figure: 64 atom multiplet results} is thus that one should use HSE06 orbitals to construct the Slater determinants for all of the many-body states, S.U. orbitals for the $S_z=1$ projections of the triplet states and S.R. orbitals for the multideterminant states with $S_z=0$.

-Finally, figure \ref{figure: 64 atom multiplet results} shows DMC results for the $\Delta_{1E}$ and $\Delta_{1A_1}$, when the coupling of the states to singly and doubly excited determinants, respectively, are added and optimized for the wavefunctions.
+Finally, Fig. \ref{figure: 64 atom multiplet results} shows DMC results for the $\Delta_{1E}$ and $\Delta_{1A_1}$, when the coupling of the states to singly and doubly excited determinants, respectively, are added and optimized for the wavefunctions.
 In both cell sizes, we can see that the coupling is not significant.
 This is understandable, as DMC projects out the lowest state of a certain symmetry, and the coupling to determinants of equivalent symmetry does not alter the symmetry of the states.